fernandojunior/shopping-app/backend/README.md

 ## Usage

-To sync the database for the first time:
+To sync the database based on the models/migrations:
 ```sh
 make migrate
 ```